ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 What is NOT included in this simplified example shader?
 -------------------
 For simplicity reason, I removed most of the features from the Full version shader (deleted 90% of the original shader), else this example shader will be way too complex for reading & learning.
 The removed features are:
-- face sphere proxy normal & direction proxy normal (fixing face ugly normals, very important)
+- face anime lighting (auto fix face ugly lighting due to vertex normal without modify fbx, very important)
-- smooth outline normal auto baking (fixing ugly outlines, very important)
+- smooth outline normal auto baking (fix ugly outlines without modify fbx, very important)
-- constant outline fix for fov and distance to camera (outline looks correct in any situation, very important)
-- tricks to remove unwanted hair shadow casted on face (to keep face looks clean, very important)
+- auto 2D hair shadow on face (very important, it is very difficult to produce good looking shadow result using shadowmap)
+- sharp const width rim light (Blue Protocol / Genshin Impact)
-- tricks to render eye over hair
+- tricks to render eye/eyebrow over hair
 - hair "angel ring" reflection
-- sharp rim light
 - PBR specular lighting (GGX)
 - HSV control shadow & outline color
 - 2D mouth renderer
-- stencil local hair shadow on face
-- physics and wind

-- almost all the extra texture input options like AO, specular, normal map...
+- almost all the extra texture input options like roughness, specular, normal map...
 - LOTS of sliders to control lighting, final color & outline
 - ***just too much for me to write all removed feature here, the full version shader is a totally different level product